sentclose/sentc-docs/docs/src/guide/group.md

 ## Group rank

-The higher the rank, the more rights the user has in a group.
+The user's rank in a group determines their level of access.
-An admin or creator can do everything but a normal member can't even accept join requests.
+An administrator or creator has full control, while a regular member may have limited privileges such as being unable to accept join requests.
-The rank is a number from 0 to 3.
+Ranks are assigned as numbers ranging from 0 to 4

-- 0 is the creator of a group and can do everything
+- 0 is the creator of a group and has full control
-- 1 is an admin and can do almost everything, except kicking the creator
+- 1 is an administrator and has nearly full control, except for removing the creator
-- 2 can change user: accept join requests, make invite, change user rank (just to max rank 2), kick group members (when the rank is not higher than 2)
+- 2 can manage users: accept join requests, send invites, change user ranks (up to rank 2), and remove group members (with a rank of 2 or lower)
 - 3 and 4 are normal user ranks.
-A new member is automatically rank 4.
-So you can use rank 3 for other actions like content.
+A new member is automatically assigned rank 4.
+Rank 3 can be used for other actions, such as content management.

-To change a rank you just need the sentc api user id and set a new rank number:
+To change a user's rank, you need the Sentc API user ID and assign a new rank number:

 :::: tabs type:card